 Several thousands of Software Testers whom I came across had the notion that they are into testing and are solely responsible for quality.
 Some of them even think that being a tester also empowers them as a God of Quality for the product.

 The question I ask you is: Is this for good?

 Here is what I think and would like to see you considering these ideas.

 Quality is everyone’s responsibility and not just a tester out there or thousands of them out there.
-If your family has to be happy, you can’t just assign a person to your family to ensure everyone's happiness and catch the person responsible if something goes wrong.
-If a family has to be happy forever, it has to happen with everyone participating and facilitating in it.
+If your family has to be happy, you can’t just assign a person to your family to ensure everyone’s happiness and catch the person responsible if something goes wrong.
+If a family has to be happy forever, it has to happen with everyone participating and facilitating it.

 Similarly, if a product needs to have quality, every stakeholder from customer, requirements, design, development, testing, and support must have equal responsibility towards it.

-However, some organizations who are not so serious about testing or fake their seriousness about testing hire a tester for every project to make a tester scapegoat when any of their customers find a bug.
-These testers who are made to feel as Quality's God start feeling guilty about the idea of missing a bug and take the responsibility for missing a bug.
+However, some organizations that are not so serious about testing or fake their seriousness about testing hire a tester for every project to make a tester scapegoat when any of their customers find a bug.
+These testers who are made to feel as Quality’s God start feeling guilty about the idea of missing a bug and take the responsibility for missing a bug.

 This happens because most of the testers have a screwed up understanding of what testing is.
 They carry an idea of testing as improving the quality while it is not improving quality but finding information about quality.